publicissapient-france/xebay/readme.md

 ### TODO

- - how to end up a bid offer ?
+ - how to end up a bid offer ? with ten ticks
- - how to control prices
+ - how to control prices ?